jdemartino78/vibe_coding_a2a_agent/a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents/README.md

 The `WeatherAgent` is a specialized agent that provides weather forecasts.
 It can retrieve the weather for a given city or state.

-## Getting Started
+## Component Guide

-1.  **Install dependencies:**
+1.  **Dependencies:**

-    ```bash
-    uv sync
-    ```

-2.  **Set up environment variables:**
+    Project dependencies are managed by `uv` and are listed in `pyproject.toml`.
+They can be installed by running `uv sync`.

+2.  **Environment Variables:**

-    Create a `.env` file by copying the `.env.example` file and populate it with the necessary credentials and agent URLs.
+    A `.env` file is used to configure credentials and agent URLs.
+An example is provided in `.env.example`.

-3.  **Deploy the agents:**

-    The agents can be deployed to Google's Agent Engine using the provided deployment scripts.
-See the "Deployment Scripts" section for more details.

-## Deployment Scripts
+3.  **Deployment Scripts:**

     The project includes Python scripts for deploying the agents to Google's Agent Engine:

     -   `deploy_cocktail_agent.py`: Deploys the Cocktail Agent.
     -   `deploy_hosting_agent.py`: Deploys the Hosting Agent.
     -   `deploy_weather_agent.py`: Deploys the Weather Agent.

     These scripts handle the entire deployment process, including creating the agent engine, configuring the service account, and setting up the necessary environment variables.

 ### Redeploying Agents